czim/laravel-pxlcms/README.md

 ### Generator

+- allow ignoring an entire menu or group
+    - note that this might result in broken references, which should be caught, warned about and left out

+- reversed relationships:
+    - if multiple reversed relationships exist to a single other model, this does not result in the correct / expected reversed relations, only a single one makes it -- need a naming scheme based on the foreign key name (or just add Reverse for that too.. if that happens).
+        (ex. producten -> kleur1, 2 etc)

 - models:
     - store general attribute information (including type) for all attributes, not just for fillables for more complete ide-helper generation

 - slugs? look at the 'standardized' slug setup by Erik
+    - sluggable + cms_slugs table setup
+    - make it configurable
+    - translatable by setting slugs on the translated models
+        - maybe work something out with model -> slug -> translation.slug magic redirect

 - handle dutch naming schemes, plural/singular.. (producten => productens :])
     - model names